 Local government in the 2000s

-    There were 67 territorial authorities: 12 city councils, 54 district

-    councils, and Auckland Council (which is both a territorial and regional

-    authority).
-These councils dealt with issues such as recreation,

-    roading, resource management, sewerage and water.
+There were 67 territorial authorities: 12 city councils, 54 district councils, and Auckland council (both a territorial and a regional authority).
+These councils dealt with issues such as recreation, roading, resource management, sewerage and water.

-    Elections for local authorities were held by postal ballot every three
+Elections for local authorities were held by postal ballot every three years.

-    years.

 Residents of settler communities set up their own public works boards and charged rates to pay for roads, bridges and sewers.
 These boards were officially recognised from 1845.